-Many of those who come to the annual Sturgis Bike Week are veterans and active duty servicemen who will have a great appreciation for McCain’s family history of service to our country.
+Many of those who come to the annual the Sturgis Motorcycle Rally are veterans and active duty servicemen who will have a great appreciation for McCain’s family history of service to our country.

 McCain's grandfather and father were the first pair of father/son Four-Star admirals in the United States Navy.
 In 1958, he graduated from the United States Naval Academy.
 He flew attack aircraft from carriers.
 In 1967, he narrowly escaped death in the Forrestal fire.
 Later, on his 23rd bombing mission over North Vietnam, he was shot down, badly injured, and was taken prisoner of by North Vietnam.
 He was a prisoner of war for five and a half years and endured torture before his release in 1973.

 Buffalo Chip campers will appreciate McCain’s perserverence.
 In this year’s presidential campaign, McCain has staged a miraculous comeback to become the presumptive Republican nominee.